pabloperezmartinez/guamote-cms/wp-content/plugins/import-woocommerce/Readme.txt

 == Frequently Asked Questions ==

-1. Is there any limitation on file size? <br />
+1. Is there any limitation on file size?
 The size of the file is based on the Upload size of your server configuration.
 The upload_max_filesize should be at least 2M.
 You can verify your system values in settings -> security and performance.

-2. Can we include an external URL for image import? <br />
+2. Can we include an external URL for image import?
-Featured image can be imported from an external URL but inline image can be populated only through shortcode.
+Featured image can be imported from an external URL but inline image can be populated only through short code.

-3. How to include images within the content? <br />
+3. How to include images within the content?
-Inline images in content can be included with shortcodes.
-Images in shortcode need to be uploaded with zip folder containing images with exact names mentioned in shortcode.
+Inline images in content can be included with short codes.
+Images in short code need to be uploaded with zip folder containing images with exact names mentioned in short code.

-4. Why the import button doesn’t get enabled? <br />
+4. Why the import button doesn’t get enabled?
 The import button will be enabled only after uploading the CSV file to be imported.
 If not enabled, verify whether the file is in UTF-8 format.

 == Screenshots ==
 1. CSV Upload section.
-2. Mapping section of WooCommerce products.
+2. Mapping section products feed.
 3. Import configuration section
 4. Log section with Admin and Web view.

 == Changelog ==
+= 1.6.8 =
+* Checked: WordPress 6.0 compatibility

+= 1.6.7 =
+* Checked: WordPress 5.9 compatibility

 = 1.6.6 =
-* Added: Import  support for latest woocommerce product bundle plugin-v6.12.4
+* Added: Import support for latest WooCommerce product bundle plugin-v6.12.4
 * Fixed: Dropbox link image issue

 = 1.6.5 =
-* Added: support for dropbox image import (products).
+* Added: support for drop box image import (products).
 * Checked: WordPress 5.8.1 compatibility.

 = 1.6.4 =
-* Added: Separate widget for woocommerce product attributes
+* Added: Separate widget for product attributes

 = 1.6.3 =
-* Added: Import support for Polylang for WooCommerce plugin.
+* Added: Import support for Polylang for WooCommerce.
 * Added: WordPress 5.8 compatibility

 = 1.6.2 =
 * Added: WordPress 5.7.2 compatibility
-* Fixed: Woocommerce regular price issue.
+* Fixed: Regular price issue.

 = 1.6.1 =
 * Added: WordPress 5.7 compatibility
-* Fixed: WooCommerce visibility import supports both id and value.
+* Fixed: visibility import supports both id and value.

 = 1.6 =
 * Added: WordPress 5.6 compatibility
 * Added: PHP 8 compatibility

 = 1.5.9 =
-* Added: Extended import support for WooCommerce Product Bundle Fields.
+* Added: Extended import support for Product Bundle Fields.

 = 1.5.8 =
 * Added: Support for Variation Swatcher for WooCommerce Plugin.